Advanced Concepts

 Public Attestations

 While a strict, 1-to-1 relationship might be desirable for some use cases, it is also possible that a recorded asset and associated events are recorded in a more widely accessible way.
-With the use of our Public setting for an asset, you can create an access policy which enables anyone to view that asset record.
+With the use of the Public setting for an asset, you can create an access policy which enables anyone to view that asset record.
 A viewer of that asset does not have to be registered with DataTrails, and can anonymously use our Instaproof service to check the thing they have against the public record in DataTrails.

 Note: Instaproof uses the hash of a file, piece of data or digital artifact to check for associated records with that hash value.
 This enables users to quickly check if the thing they have is the correct, unaltered version they are expecting.